What is Congenital Myopathy?

 Congenital myopathy is a rare muscle disorder that a baby develops from birth due to a genetic change.
 It usually happens due to a change (mutation) in certain genes.
 This condition causes weak muscles and low muscle tone, making babies appear floppy at birth.

-This disorder has different types, and each affects children differently.
+This disorder has different types, and each affects child differently.
 Some babies may also face issues like weak bones, breathing problems, or difficulty feeding.
 Symptoms can show up at birth, during infancy, or as the baby grows.

 Keep reading to understand what causes it, how to detect the symptoms, and effective ways to manage it.

-What are the symptoms of congenital myopathy?
+What are the Symptoms of Congenital Myopathy?

 Symptoms of congenital myopathy can vary from child to child.
 They might appear at birth or develop during infancy or early childhood.
 Below are some common symptoms to look for:

-• Floppy body (low muscle tone):Your baby may feel limp or floppy, worsening over time.
+• Floppy body (low muscle tone): Your baby may feel limp or floppy, worsening over time.

 • Muscle Weakness: Most often seen in the shoulders, neck, and hip areas.